konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/SQL Interview Questions.md

 |ID	|MGR_ID	|DEPT_ID	|NAME	|SAL	|DOJ|
 |----|------|--------|-----|-----|---|
 |5.0	|2.0	|2.0	|Anno	|80.0	|01-Feb-2012|

+Because __UNION ALL__ does not attempt to eliminate duplicates, the database has much less work to do to retrieve your result set.
+Thus, UNION ALL queries are significantly more performant than regular unions.

 ### 21. What is the difference among UNION, MINUS and INTERSECT?
 __UNION__ combines the results from 2 tables and eliminates duplicate records from the result set.